Ex-NFL cheerleaders offer to settle disputes for $1 in exchange for meeting with Goodell, report says

 A lawyer representing two former NFL cheerleaders who have filed discrimination claims against the league reportedly proposed to settle the disputes for $1 in exchange for a meeting with Commissioner Roger Goodell.

-Sara Blackwell, the lawyer representing former New Orleans Saints cheerleader Bailey Davis and former Miami Dolphins cheerleader Kristan Ware, sent the proposal to the league Tuesday asking officials to meet with four cheerleaders to come up with rules and regulations that apply to each team, The New York Times reported.
+Sara Blackwell, the lawyer representing former New Orleans Saints cheerleader Bailey Davis, and former Miami Dolphins cheerleader Kristan Ware sent the proposal to the league Tuesday asking officials to meet with four cheerleaders to come up with rules and regulations that apply to each team, The New York Times reported.

 “We’re not asking them to admit fault, or to admit guilt, or even admit there is anything wrong, Blackwell told The New York Times.
 “But if they do want to expect that cheerleaders should have a fair working environment, as they have stated, then it doesn’t make any common sense why the answer would be no.”